kuzfix/LightSoakFW-STM/README.md

 - ***getivpoint*** - Enables current measurement circuitry and measures current at a specified voltage.
 This measurement can take a while, depending on various conditions.
 See *setdutsettle* and *getdutsettle* to specify the settling time of DUT.
 - ***getivchar*** - Measures an IV curve on specified channel.
 Only one channel at the same time is supported.
 This measurement can take a while, depending on various conditions.
 It consists of multiple *getivpoint* measurements.
 - ***measuredump*** - Dumps a certain number of samples (at full 100kHz sample rate) for specified channel/s.
 A maximum number of samples is 2000 (20ms).
 Voltage, current or both signals can be dumped, as both are sampled concurrently.
 The transfer of data can take a while, depending on the number of samples and the baud rate.
+Parameters:
+	- *-c* - channel (1-6 or 0 for all (default))
+	- *-n* - number of samples
+	- *-VOLT/-CURR/-IV* - measure either voltage or current or both
+Example: *measuredump -c 0 -n 1000 -VOLT* will measure voltage on all channels for a time period of 10ms.

 - ***flashmeasure*** - Performs a flashmeasure measurement on specified channel/s.
 This measurement consists of a short pulse of light, during which forward voltage is measured.
 By defaul, voltage is measured as an average of a certain number of samples at a certain time during the flash. *-DUMP* parameter can be used to dump the voltage samples of the whole flashmeasure measurement.
+Example: *flashmeasure -illum 1.0 -t 100 -DUMP* will generate a 100us long pulse of light with 1 sun irradiance and return all voltage measurements during the duration of the pulse.
+Example: *flashmeasure -illum 1.0 -t 100 -m 10 -n 4* will generate a 100us long pulse of light with 1 sun irradiance and start measuring voltages 10us after the start of the pulse.
+The result will be the average of 4 measurements.

 - ***getnoise*** - Evaluates the noise on input channels (voltage current or both) as RMS and SNR ratio.
 Evaluated on maximum possible number of buffered samples (2000).

 - ***setledcurr*** - Sets LED current.
 This is temperature compensated to a reference temperature of 25 C. Actual led current might differ due to this, but the light output will be constant for a given current at any LED temperature.
 (Max current is 1.5 A, allowing for temperature compensation even a bit less.
 Practical resolution is about 1% or 15 mA (compared to theoretical 1/4096 or 0.37 mA))